 Rural areas, on the other hand, can offer a surprising amount of opportunity, especially for newcomers to the field.
 Because rural and non-metropolitan areas typically lack easy access to dental clinics, there is usually a huge demand for dentists.
 Texas is no exception to this rule.
 Many areas offer incentives to attract dentists to underserved areas, including student loan repayment assistance, so be sure to consider these opportunities as well!

 Are you an outdoorsy person who wants to spend weekends hiking or camping?
 Maybe you’re a beach bum and want a seaside lifestyle.
 Or do you crave easy access to haute cuisine and trips to the theater?
-Partaking in whatever floats your boat while you’re not at work will help replenish your energy and enthusiasm when you’re on the job, so make sure you choose an area that will let you cultivate your preferred lifestyle.
+Partaking in whatever floats your boat while you’re not at work will help replenish your energy and enthusiasm when you’re on the job.
+Make sure you choose an area that will let you cultivate your preferred lifestyle.

 What Makes Texas a Great Location for Your Dental Career?

-First and foremost, Texas is full of great prospects in the dental industry.
-It’s ranked second in the nation for projected dental job growth in the next few years, with an expected increase of 32% over the next few years.
+First and foremost, Texas has excellent prospects in the dental industry.
+It’s ranked second in the nation for projected dental job growth in the next few years, with an expected increase over the next few years.
 By contrast, many other states expect a decrease in dental job availability.

 Beyond a competitive job market, however, Texas truly has something for everyone.
 With bustling metropolitan areas and pristine rural landscapes, Texas offers a wide variety of lifestyles.
-Keep in mind that while Texans do identify as a state-wide community, each region of this amazing state has its own culture and persona.
-From Gulf Coast beaches to amazing hiking and kayaking inland, elegant cities to endless horizons, Texas truly has the potential to provide your ideal lifestyle, whatever that may be.
-Schedule a call with a Recruiting Manager to learn more about the benefits of a dental career in Texas!
+Remember that while Texans identify as a state-wide community, each region of this fantastic state has its own culture and persona.
+From Gulf Coast beaches to excellent hiking and kayaking inland, elegant cities to endless horizons, Texas truly has the potential to provide your ideal lifestyle, whatever that may be.
+Schedule a call with a Hiring Manager to learn more about the benefits of a dental career in Texas!